Rockdxsc/COP3503_Project/README.md

 - <b><i>Develop Game/Puzzle Storyboard</i></b>
   - Need someone to develop a storyline for the game, and how puzzles will work in the game.
 Basically need all the details as to how the gameplay will operate.

+- <b><i>Develop Introduction Output</i></b>
+  - Need someone to create an introduction to the game using `cout`.

 - <b><i>Implement Puzzle Games</i></b>
-  - Need someone to actually implement the puzzle games that were outlined in the storyboard
+  - Need someone to actually implement the puzzle games that were outlined in the storyboard.